ChrisMunozCodes/ChrisMunozCodes/README.md

 <details>
  <summary><h3>🗂 Project showcase</h3></summary>
  <a href="https://sunshine-attractions-mkbs.onrender.com/"><h1>Sunshine Attractions</h1></a>
-Full-stack review application for theme parks in Florida.
+Full-stack web application for theme parks in Florida.
 Allowing tourists and locals to find up-to-date information on various rides, shows, and food for Florida theme parks.
 Includes tools to help individuals plan their trips, find vital information to save time, and support their next trip to be as enjoyable as possible.

 Wish list: Optimize routes based on wait time and distance using Google Maps API.